shakes76/PatternAnalysis-2023/recognition/ImprovedUNet-ISIC2018-45293915/README.md

 - **Color Mode:** The color mode for the input images was set to `image_mode`, which is typically 'rgb' for full-color images.

-- **Resizing:** To ensure consistency, all input images were resized to a common dimension of `image_height` pixels in height and `image_width` pixels in width (e.g., 512x512 pixels).
+- **Resising:** To ensure consistency, all input images were resised to a common dimension of `image_height` pixels in height and `image_width` pixels in width (e.g., 512x512 pixels).

-- **Normalization:** Normalization was applied to the input images by rescaling their pixel values to have zero mean and unit variance.
+- **Normalisation:** Normalisation was applied to the input images by rescaling their pixel values to have zero mean and unit variance.
 This was done using the formula `rescale=1.0 / 255`.

 - **Data Augmentation:** Data augmentation techniques were employed to increase the diversity of the training dataset.
 Augmentation options included shear transformations with a range of `shear_range`, zooming transformations within `zoom_range`, horizontal flips (`horizontal_flip`), and vertical flips (`vertical_flip`).
 These augmentations help the model generalize better to different variations of the input data.